"It's not an easy decision, Commander, but it's one you'll have to make."

 Bio-Augmentation: Their operatives have some enhancements, making them more durable than regular humans even without body armor.
 The Elite variants also possess gene-mods, some of which go beyond Dr. Vahlen's ethical limits.

-Cool Guns: All of their weapons are sleek, black metal, German-style weapons, with the Operatives most notably carrying a dead ringer for a H&K G36.
+Cool Guns: All of their weapons are sleek, black metal, German-style weapons, with their assault rifles most notably being a dead ringer for H&K G36s.
 Their laser weapons have effectively the same housing as their ballistic weapons, but with additional attachments and glowing red lines.

 Cyanide Pill: Syringe, actually, but fulfills the same purpose.